 All dogs nails contain a blood vessel known as the ‘quick’.
-Cutting through this blood vessel causes extensive bleeding and considerable pain.
-Especially in black nails, the quick is not always visible and we will only cut the nail to a length we feel safe to do so.
+Cutting through this blood vessel causes extensive bleeding and considerable pain, especially in black nails.
+The quick is not always visible, and I will only cut the nail to a length I feel is safe.
 Each time a nail is cut, the quick recedes slightly enabling the nail to be trimmed again within a couple of weeks.
-Regular nail trimming is recommended in order to keep them to a short length however many dogs will naturally wear their own nails through regular walking (especially on concrete) and in these cases, the nails will not need to be trimmed.
+Regular nail trimming is recommended in order to keep them to a short length.
+Many dogs will naturally wear their own nails through regular walking (especially on concrete).
+In these cases, the nails will not need to be trimmed.